 Not everyone has the time or patience to actually weigh their cargo, but it’s the best way to accurately get this information.
 We went through this process when matching a truck and camper in 2014.
 If you’re at this step, we highly recommend reading, “The Payload Match Challenge: Part 2” to see how we did it.

-Based on our experience, here are some weight guidelines for folks who want to estimate their cargo weight:
+Based on our experience, here are some weight guidelines:

 100 pounds of food and bottled water

 15 pounds of bedding

 25 pounds of clothing and shoes per person

 7.5 pounds of toiletries and bathroom supplies per person

 15 pounds per camera and camera gear

 15 pounds per computer and cords

 For a round number, make it an even 250 pounds for all of the above (for two people).
 Naturally you should make your own judgements about the above weights and add or delete items you bring or don’t bring.
 Just be careful not to underestimate what cargo weighs.
 For example, 25 pounds of clothing per person might be conservative for some folks.

 Next add your personal weight, and the weight of anyone who’s coming with you.
 Be sure to add the weight of any pets and their needed food and supplies.
 For our calculations, this added another 375 pounds (two adults, one cat, and pet supplies).